SaintHova/FRCS/README.md

 - Login to existing accounts
 - Access all other tabs using the navigation bar

+TODO: Github not up to date, live server is newer
+Push from pythonanywhere server to update repo to latest changes

 # Data collection - Game Scouting
 ![image](https://user-images.githubusercontent.com/47124521/142777823-7d4722f5-769c-4076-8a94-ae0cda6644da.png)
 The Game Scouting page is meant for data collection on events occuring during in-game scenarios